 Get everyone involved with a coed shower

-He said she said: Put the spotlight on the parents-to-be by typing up a list of the funniest, most surprising things you’ve heard mom and dad say (paraphrasing permitted) and asking everyone to guess who uttered the words.
+- He said she said: Put the spotlight on the parents-to-be by typing up a list of the funniest, most surprising things you’ve heard mom and dad say (paraphrasing permitted) and asking everyone to guess who uttered the words.

 Print and play

-Shower games, but make it modern
+Shower games, but make them modern

-Name that year: Jog everyone’s memory (and imagination) by asking them to guess what names were the most popular in recent years and decades past (Mildred, Ruth and Florence were among the chart-toppers in 1910.
+- Name that year: Jog everyone’s memory (and imagination) by asking them to guess what names were the most popular in recent years and decades past (Mildred, Ruth, and Florence were among the chart-toppers in 1910.
 You can search for others online at ssa.gov).

-Classics with a twist: Your favorite party games are shower-friendly when you swap in baby themes.
+- Classics with a twist: Your favorite party games are shower-friendly when you swap in baby themes.
 Try charades and Pictionary, but use phrases like “smooth as a baby’s bottom,” “dirty diapers,” or “swaddling.”

 Turn on the timer

-These speed round games crank up the competition—the fastest one wins.
+These speed-round games crank up the competition—the fastest one wins.
 Play every man for himself or break into teams and do them all tournament-style.

-Storytime: No advanced planning is necessary for this one; gather the group and have them share an embarrassing memory from childhood—or a more recent parenting confession.
+- Storytime: No advanced planning is necessary for this one; gather the group and have them share an embarrassing memory from childhood—or a more recent parenting confession.

-Words of wisdom: Mothers (and fathers) know best, so ask the parents in attendance to give their best advice.
+- Words of wisdom: Mothers and fathers know best, so ask the parents in attendance to give their best advice.
 Make cards with topics like packing for the hospital, changing diapers, and taking turns on the night shift.
 Have them draw a card and sum up their top tips.